 Disney Fantasy Restaurants

-Dining on the Disney Fantasy is similar to that of the Disney Dream.
-Rotational dining options include Enchanted Garden, Animator’s Palate and Royal Court.
+Restaurants on the Disney Fantasy are similar to that of the Disney Dream.
+Rotational dining options include Enchanted Garden, Animator’s Palate, and Royal Court.
 For an adults-only dining experience, Palo and Remy are both available for an extra fee and require reservations.

 For casual dining onboard the Disney Fantasy, Cabanas offers a buffet for breakfast and lunch.
 And for grab-and-go selections, Preludes, Flo’s Cafe, Cove Cafe, Vista Cafe have you covered.
 For sweets and treats, Sweet on You, Eye Scream and Frozone Treats will satisfy your sweet cravings.
 Room service is also available 24 hours a day and most items are included in your cruise fare.
 A variety of bars and lounges are also available for adults.

 The Disney Fantasy offers nightly shows in the Walt Disney Theatre.
 Guests onboard can look forward to seeing Frozen: A Musical Spectacular, Disney’s Believe, and Disney’s Aladdin: A Musical Spectacular.

 Where does the Disney Fantasy sail?

 Current itineraries for the Disney Fantasy include Eastern, Western, and Southern Caribbean destinations, along with Bermuda and The Bahamas.
 The Disney Fantasy is also home to Star Wars Day at Sea.
 You can find all of the current Disney Fantasy sailings here.